 * Cost data based on quotes for fully-installed solar panel systems submitted on our platform.
 Prices are shown after applying the 30% federal tax credit.

 Washington State has long been a place that supports renewable energy.
 So, it's no surprise that the beautiful state offers some pretty solid incentives for installing solar panels.
 With a state-mandated net metering policy, a 30% federal tax credit, and tax exemptions from the solar panels and the installation, going solar has the potential for significant savings in Washington.

 We know it doesn't rain all the time here.
 Still, Washington, unfortunately, is one of the least sunny states in the country, meaning solar panels won't generate as much energy as most other parts of the U.S. No need to fret – Washington's incentives still make solar panels a worthy investment, especially if you're looking for ways to be environmentally friendly.

-The average cost for an installed residential solar system in Washington is currently $12,117 after claiming the 26% federal solar tax credit.
+The average cost for an installed residential solar system in Washington is currently $11,647 after claiming the 30% federal solar tax credit.
 This is $2.77 per watt.
 However, there is some variance in solar prices in different parts of the state.
 The graph below shows the average cost of installed solar systems in your part of the state.